-Takitini Hauora extends on the successful Whanganui iwi-inspired initiative Te Kākahu, and the work done over three years with the secondary schools (2014-16).
+Takitini Hauora extends on the successful Whanganui iwi-inspired initiative Te Kākahu, and the work done over the three years from 2014 to 2016 with the secondary schools.
 The design was based upon the principle of "dual goals and shared responsibilities".
 It reflects the goals and aspirations of the government, iwi education authorities, for whānau, hapū and iwi, and secondary schools with their communities.

-Whanganui Iwi alongside five neighbouring iwi, otherwise collectively referred to as Te Paepae Mātauranga, led a response in eight secondary schools in the Whanganui rohe over 2014-2016, reconnecting these relationships and achieving positive indicators for learning and achievement for their tamariki and mokopuna ("Te Kākahu Milestone 7, April 2016" - Iink on p.
-30).
+Whanganui lwi alongside five neighbouring iwi, otherwise collectively referred to as Te Paepae Mātauranga, led a response in eight secondary schools in the Whanganui rohe over 2014-2016, reconnecting these relationships and achieving positive indicators for learning and achievement for their tamariki and mokopuna ("Te Kākahu Milestone 2016").
 We are best to further support and strengthen the work across Early Childhood Education (ECE), primary and secondary schools alongside Te Kākahu.